By John Turney

 Dave Casper with a Riddell Supermask NJOP with nose bar sawed out, similar to Ken Stabler's:

-For a while Fred Biletnikoff wore a Dungard Supermask NJOP that had the bottom bar sawed off:
+For a while Fred Biletnikoff wore a Dungard Supermask JOP but is so odd-shaped it looks like a NJOP with the bottom sawed off, but it was made this way.

 Rams equipment manager cut the top wire with a bolt cutter and painted the metal blue on this one: